240hz/ApexConfigs/README.md

 please feel free to contribute in testing, cleaning up or adding posible command tweeks.

+### with the most recent patch fps is HARD CAPPED at 144.
+Imposible to change at the moment.

 ## Start up parameters
 You can add these in origin or at the end of your path in your desktop shortcut(helps if you have multiple accounts)